 Beth spent seven years studying at Chetham’s School of Music from age eleven, taking an interest in historical flutes in her final two years there.
-As an Ian Evans Lombe Scholar, she graduated from the Royal College of Music with a first class honours in 2022, where she studied modern flute with Gitte Marcusson and historical flutes with Rachel Brown as part of the joint principal course, winning the RCM RCM McKenna Prize for the highest end-of-year recital mark in a baroque instrument.
+As an Ian Evans Lombe Scholar, she graduated from the Royal College of Music with a first class honours in 2022, where she studied modern flute with Gitte Marcusson and historical flutes with Rachel Brown as part of the joint principal course, winning the RCM McKenna Prize for the highest end-of-year recital mark in a baroque instrument.

 Q&A